Making the difference.

 Outstanding images

-small gelGlyko's FACE® (Fluorophore-Assisted-Carbohydrate-Electrophoresis) technology represents a simple and reliable approach to carbohydrate analysis based on polyacrylamide gel electrophoresis.
-FACE is an electrophoretic method for quickly profiling the oligosaccharides released from various glycoconjugates.
-There are four steps to any FACE analysis: [Release], [ Labeling ], [Separation], and [Imaging].
+Small gelGlyko's FACE (Fluorophore-Assisted-Carbohydrate-Electrophoresis) technology represents a simple and reliable approach to carbohydrate analysis based on polyacrylamide gel electrophoresis.
+FACE is an electrophoretic method for quickly profiling the oligosaccharides released from various glycoconjugates

 Sample types include: